godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask3.md

 Read call result: 3332
 ```

-If you've seen transaction hash and the transaction receipt then congratulations!
+If you've seen transaction hash and the transaction receipt, then congratulations!
 You have successfully issued a smart contract write call on Nervos Layer 2.